 11. SHPO review.
-The April 21st letter from the State Historic Preservation Office states the project should be compatible with the historic setting if there is federal funding.
 There does not appear to be any federal funding but there is state funding and TPT should consult with SHPO regarding any additional review and coordinate with the City.

 City owned property and Comprehensive Plan.
 HRA and HPC staff should have a broader conversation about the work that was approved on a temporary basis but has been in an uncompliant state since construction.
 Per a memo dated March 1, 1989 installing a permanent material in place of the drivit material on the north elevation was to be made part of the parcel's development requirement which did not happen.
 Also, the parking structure and deck (also considered temporary) that faces Sibley does not comply with the Lowertown Historic District guidelines for reinforcing the street wall and screening parking.
 The pedestrian experience is also inadequate given the nearby investments in transportation and improved connections with the Union Depot and Green Line.
 A more comprehensive study of this parcel, now that the park space is permanent, should be completed to enhance the area and be compatible within the context of the Lowertown Historic District.